joshRpowell/dockerizing_rails/_assignments/assignment_06.md

 To make sure it works, let's make a small change to our source code.
 Simply add or change some text in `app/views/books/index.html.erb` and then rebuild the image.
 You should see that the `RUN bundle install` instruction is not executed but retrieved from the cache.

 ## Bonus
-* Try invalidating the build cache by adding an empty line to your `Gemfile`
+* Try invalidating the build cache by adding an empty line to your `Gemfile` and then rebuild the image.

 [Back to the overview](../README.md#assignments)